apurvacreator/system-design/LLD/Design_Patterns/Structural/README.md

 **Decorator Pattern**: Design pattern used to add new behaviors to objects dynamically—without modifying their original structure.
 It’s like wrapping a present: each wrapper adds something new without changing the gift itself.

 **Proxy Pattern**: Design pattern that provides a surrogate or placeholder for another object to control access to it.
 It's especially useful when you want to add functionality (like access control, lazy initialization, logging, etc.) without changing the original object's code.

+**Composite Pattern**: Design pattern used to treat individual objects and compositions of objects uniformly.
+It’s especially useful when dealing with tree-like structures